codecov/codecov-action/CONTRIBUTING.md

 * **Codecov YAML location**: No way to indicate a path to the `codecov.yml` file.
 Obtain from user input.
 * **Upload flags**: Cannot currently specify any flags.
 Obtain from user input.

-This is primarily an effort in bash scripting and getting the information above from a user through to make a correct curl call
+This is primarily an effort in bash scripting and getting the information above from a user through to make a correct curl call.

+Thank you ahead of time OS community members!